sensei-hacker/inavwiki/Supported-boards.md

 This [wiki article](https://github.com/iNavFlight/inav/wiki/Boards,-Targets-and-PWM-allocations) lists all boards supported by INAV, together with their supported PWM allocation (motors / servos).

+This [wiki article](https://github.com/iNavFlight/inav/wiki/Target-and-Sensor-support) lists all boards supported by INAV, together with their supported sensors.

 ### Boards based on F405/F745/F765 CPUs

 These boards are powerful and, in general, offer everything INAV is capable of.
 Limitations are quite rare and are usually caused by hardware design issues.